coderamen666/srd-v3.5-md/epic/epic-spells.md

 forth as a bolt, imbue an object with the energy, or create a freestanding manifestation of the energy.
-If the spell developed using the *energy* seed releases a bolt, that bolt instantaneously deals 10d6 points of damage of the appropriate energy type, and all in the bolt's area must make a Reflex save for half damage.
+If the spell developed using the *energy* seed releases a bolt, that bolt instantaneously deals 10d6 points of damage of the appropriate energy type, and all in the bolt’s area must make a Reflex save for half damage.
 For each additional 1d6 points of damage dealt, increase the Spellcraft DC by +2.
-The bolt begins at the caster's fingertips.
+The bolt begins at the caster’s fingertips.
 To imbue another creature with the ability to use an energy bolt as a spell-like ability at its option or when a particular condition is met, increase the Spellcraft DC by +25.
 The caster can also cause a creature or object to emanate the specific